Tuesday, September 6, 2011

-Dinner with Grilled Peach Salad, baguettes, a vegan cheesey spread and Vegan Liverwurst from my new book.
+Dinner with Grilled Peach Salad, baguettes, a vegan cheesey spread and Vegan Liverwurst from my book "World Vegan Feast".

 I wish this could be a long and leisurely post, since it has been 2 weeks since I last posted!
 I was in Portland at the VidaVeganCon (1st Vegan Bloggers' Conference-- more about that great event next time!) for almost a week, and then had daughters and grandchildren visiting as soon as I got home, so not much time for experimenting or writing.

 My two younger daughters: Sarah on the L, with her youngest daughter, and Justine on the R, with her son, at the Denman Is.
 Blackberry Faire on Sunday.

 I did lots of cooking, but quick things and mostly dishes that I know well and don't have to think much about!
 Salads were a staple, and we were finally able to pick something besides kale and chard out of the garden, since the weather has decided to be hot and sunny at last.

 The very 1st tomato from out garden, with a colander-full of fresh basil from the pots on our back deck.